Thomas Kutz: Political career

 After graduating from college, Kutz worked as an aide for the U.S. House Ways and Means Committee.
 Following law school, he worked as a policy director for the Republican caucus in the Pennsylvania Senate.

 In 2019, Kutz was elected to the Lower Allen Township Board of Commissioners.

 In March 2022, Kutz announced he would seek the Republican nomination to represent the 87th District in the Pennsylvania House of Representatives.
 The seat was open after incumbent Greg Rothman chose to seek election to the Pennsylvania Senate.
 Running on a platform of fiscal conservatism, Kutz won the Republican primary election against businessman Eric Clancy, and later defeated Democrat Kristal Markle in the general election.

 In 2024, Rep. Kutz proved successful in his re-election bid.
 He defeated Democrat John Flood by nearly 25 points.

 In October 2023, Thomas Kutz received a unanimous vote to succeed Jenna Geesey as Chair of the Pennsylvania Young Republicans.
 He served as the Chair of the Cumberland County Young Republicans and Co-Chair of the PAYR prior to this.

-Kutz currently sits on the State House's Appropriations Committee, Housing & Community Development Committee, and Insurance Committee, and served as Co-Chair of the Pennsylvania chapter of Future Caucus with Representative Justin C. Fleming until 2024.
+Kutz currently sits on the State House's Appropriations Committee, Housing & Community Development Committee, and Insurance Committee.